 In almost every tanning product, DHA is the ingredient that allows the tan to develop and alter the look of the skin.

-Choose formulas that are gentler on the skin
+Choose formulas that are gentle on the skin

 Effin Tan Medium to Dark Mousse £16.50